"The proof of good listening is an appropriate response".- Judi Brownell |

 1. Pay full and careful attention to the other person

-● Your ability to relax.
+Paying attention means concentrating on what the other person is saying and it takes a lot of concentration and determination.
+There are two big obstacles if you plan to practice good listening skills:● Your ability to relax.
 Listening is an active process where you need to let go of your control and give all your attention to the person talking.
 If you are too stressed, you cannot give your 100% attention

 ● Your ability to shut down your inner dialogue and focus on the person who is talking.